code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ====

 This document presents the STUDYMANAGER (SMGR) command.
-The aim of this command is to drive code_saturne's cases automatically, to compare checkpoint files and to display results.
+The aim of this command is to drive code_saturne's cases automatically, to compare checkpoint files, to display results and to generate reports.

 SMGR is a small framework to automate the launch of code_saturne computations and do some operations on new results.